NASA will embark on its first-ever all female spacewalk

 Breaking News Emails

-Kicking off the Women’s History Month, NASA announced on Tuesday that their first-ever all female spacewalk will take place later this month.
+Kicking off Women’s History Month, NASA announced Tuesday that its first-ever all female spacewalk will take place later this month.

-The March 29 spacewalk will feature astronauts Anne McClain and Christina Koch, who will be aided on the ground by flight directors, Mary Lawrence and Kristen Facciol, who work as NASA’s flight control team in Houston.
+The March 29 spacewalk will feature astronauts Anne McClain and Christina Koch, who will be aided on the ground by flight directors Mary Lawrence and Kristen Facciol in Houston.

 Valentina Tereshkova became the first woman to make it to space in 1963.
 Sally Ride was the first American woman to arrive in space, with her male crew members in 1983.